 Investors can benefit from a fair and equitable treatment and full protection and security of their investments; transfers of funds relating to their investments; and compensation in the event of nationalisation or expropriation of their investment.
+Others

-ASEAN and India are currently discussing the scope and coverage of a potential review of the Trade in Goods Agreement.
+ASEAN and India are currently undertaking a review of the Trade in Goods Agreement to make it more simple, userfriendly, trade facilitative for our businesses.
 ASEAN-Japan Comprehensive Economic Partnership (AJCEP)

+The AJCEP entered into force.

 The First Protocol to Amend the AJCEP Agreement was negotiated.
 The First Protocol entered into force for all Parties.
+2022